kuzzleio/kuzzle-how-to/replicate-to-sql-with-generic-events/README.md

   };
 }
 ```
 In the [scripts/import-data.js](scripts/import-data.js) We parse the whole csv documents using the `readline` core package of NodeJS and then use the `mCreate` method from the [document controller](https://docs.kuzzle.io/sdk/js/7/controllers/document/m-create/).
-This will generate __an event__ for each entries.
+This will generate multiple events for each entries.

 ```javascript
 async function loadData() {